LtqxWYEG/ShitStuckToYourMouse/README.md

    - RAM usage
    - Both/All
    - An image
-- You can also run 'other.exe' or 'sparkles.exe'.
-They'll use the settings stored in the 'config.ini' - or if the files doesn't exist, create it with the values saved in 'defaults.ini'.
+- You can also run 'other.exe' or 'sparkles.exe' alone.
+(Or the .py versions) They'll use the settings stored in the 'config.ini' - or if the files doesn't exist, create it with the values saved in 'defaults.ini'.

 Important notice:
-- Don't have any programs running that arr also named "other.exe" or"sparkles.exe", otherwise they'll be terminated.
+- If you execute ShitStuckToYourMouse.exe, (or main.pyw) don't have any other programs running that are also named "other.exe" or "sparkles.exe", otherwise they'll be terminated.
 So far this is the only working solution to kill the spawned processes. :(
-- If you execute main.pyw via Python you have to change the lines 478 and 480 to: "other.exe" and "sparkles.exe" to "py other.py" and "py sparkles.py"
-  (I don't know how to automatically detect if the script is 'compiled' or run.)

 Special features: